 Great communication is more than just loose talk, especially when it comes to homeowners, HOA board members and property management companies exchanging information, thoughts and ideas.
 When communication is done well, challenges get faced, questions get answered and community spirit becomes stronger.
-Done poorly, however, and it’s a recipe for chaos.
+Done poorly?
+It’s a recipe for chaos.

 “When it comes to communication, the right tools make all the difference,” said Kendall Abbott, Community & Lifestyle Development Manager of FirstService Residential in Nevada.
 “Specific circumstances require unique forms of communications, so it helps to work with a community association management company that can offer a community the right mix.”